What is the difference between an ‘overbite’ and an ‘underbite’?

 Yes!
 Treatment is effective and will usually rectify the issue.
 If you have any concerns about your own teeth, or your child’s, make an appointment and we can answer any questions.

-Dr Christina Liew is an Australia trained dentist based at Smilefocus.
+Dr Christina Liew is an Australian trained dentist based at Smilefocus.

 Dr Liew has been caring for children and adults alike at Smilefocus for over 15 years.